GannettDigital/api-docs/source/includes/_google_analytics_data.md

 #### Sessions by Day

-Dimension: NthDay, starting with the `start_date` of the report.
+Dimension1: NthDay, starting with the `start_date` of the report.
 Format: `YYYY-MM-DD` Can return a second_data_set by using second_start_date and second_end_date params.

 | Metric | Description |